 "Paul and Marshmallow do a wonderful job bringing cheer, hope and healing to the patients, visitors and staff as they make their rounds,” says Kelley Boothby, Volunteer Services Manager at Hartford Hospital.

-“They are not only willing and able to help improve human health through therapy animals, but do so with such joy and compassion,” states Terri Carpenter, a Delta Society Pet Partner and Evaluator.
 Please join us in congratulating and thanking Paul Rothberg and Marshmallow on receiving this special award and for all that they do to bring joy, compassion, motivation and inspiration to many people in your community!

 About Delta Society